mitchelljy/battleships_ai/README.md

 If you have a slow computer, choose a lower number of samples, but generally 10,000 should get good results in decent time.
 Make sure not to put spaces between the integers in ship_sizes.
-Extemely large or small board sizes may have unexpected behaviour, generally the safe range is 5-10, but with appropriate adjustments to the other parameters, sixes outwith this range will work fine.
+Extemely large or small board sizes may have unexpected behaviour, generally the safe range is 5-10, but with appropriate adjustments to the other parameters, sizes outwith this range will work fine.

+## License

+This project is released under the MIT license, see LICENSE.md for more details.